Shell plating repairs across Europe

 Insert repairs in Rotterdam and Palermo

 Our divers start an insert operation by installing a cofferdam on the waterside of the affected plating.
-Next they remove any frame, pipe or other obstacle covering the area on the inside.
+Next, they remove any frame, pipe or other obstacle covering the area on the inside.
 The damaged plating is cleaned and prepared for the operation.

 Crack repair in Zeebrugge

 For smaller damages like crack repairs, it is not always necessary to install a new insert.
-This was the case for a 180-meter roro vessel in Zeebrugge, Belgium that had a leak in its ballast tank.As our fast response centers have a large stock of state-of-the-art equipment ready, mobilization for smaller operations like this can be almost immediately.
+This was the case for a 180-meter roro vessel in Zeebrugge, Belgium that had a leak in its ballast tank.
+Because our fast response centers have a large stock of state-of-the-art equipment ready, mobilization for smaller operations like this can be almost immediate.

-The team then removed the frames to get access to the crack and take the exact measurements: 510 mm.
+The team then removed the frames to gain access to the crack and take the exact measurements: 510 mm.
 The crack was ground out over its entire length and filled with our class approved full penetration welding.

-As a result of this temporary repair the owner of the vessel did not have to go off schedule for an emergency visit to drydock but could make arrangements for a follow up repair at a more convenient time and location.
+As a result of this temporary repair, the owner of the vessel did not have to go off schedule for an emergency visit to drydock but could make arrangements for a follow-up repair at a more convenient time and location.

 Conclusion